Iron Fist (TV series): Cancellation and future

 On October 12, 2018, Netflix canceled the series, despite Marvel wanting to have the series continue on the platform.
 Marvel said the characters from the series would "live on" despite the cancellation, and continue to appear in the MCU.
 Deadline Hollywood also reported that Disney was considering reviving the series on its streaming service, Disney+.
 However, Variety reported that, per the original deal between Marvel and Netflix for the series, the characters cannot appear in any non-Netflix series or films for at least two years following the cancellation of Iron Fist.
 Kevin A. Mayer, chairman of Walt Disney Direct-to-Consumer and International, noted that, while it had not yet been discussed, it was a possibility that Disney+ could revive the series.
 In February 2019, Hulu's senior vice president of originals Craig Erwich said that the streaming service was open to reviving the series, along with the other former Netflix series.

 Jones and Metzner had both believed a third season would be ordered and had planned the storyline for it, with Jones feeling the season had promise.
 Jones said it would have featured Rand and Meachum traveling the world in a buddy story, with Rand "fully charged up (and) fully in control", and finally assuming the role of Iron Fist.
 Wing, remaining in New York, would have been struggling to come to terms with her identity and newfound power before reuniting with Rand and becoming a couple.
 In December 2021, Henwick revealed that she was offered the role of Xialing in the Marvel Studios film Shang-Chi and the Legend of the Ten Rings (2021), but turned it down because she wanted to reprise the role of Wing in a future MCU production.

 Ahead of Charlie Cox's appearance as Daredevil in Echo, which released in January 2024, Marvel Studios' head of streaming Brad Winderbaum acknowledged that Marvel Studios had previously been "a little bit cagey" about what was part of their Sacred Timeline, noting how there had been the corporate divide between what Marvel Studios created and what Marvel Television created.
 He continued that as time has passed, Marvel Studios has begun to see "how well integrated the [Marvel Television] stories are" and personally felt "confident" in saying Daredevil specifically was part of the Sacred Timeline.
 With Echos release, all of the Netflix series were retroactively added to the MCU Disney+ timeline, with Iron Fist placed alongside the Phase Two content of the MCU, after Ant-Man (2015).
 An update to the Disney+ timeline split out the series by season, with Iron Fists second season placed between Doctor Strange (2016) and Thor: Ragnarok (2017).

+Jones will reprise his role in the third season of the Disney+ series Daredevil: Born Again (2027).